 The design of any mechanism should, however, be introduced in cooperation with stakeholders and partners to ensure it is sustainable and ensure that innovation, and individual choice and control are not undermined.
 Any move to payments by outcomes should be achieved such that smaller, specialist, voluntary sector and community-based providers are not excluded from markets or disadvantaged, because for example, they do not have appropriate IT systems.

 The local authority should keep under review emerging ideas and best practice about outcomes based commissioning and payments by outcomes, for example the New Economics Foundation(NEF).

-Local authorities should have regard to the evolving guidance Commissioning for Better Outcomes that was co-produced by the Department of Health, ADASS,LGA together with provider representatives and people with lived experience of care and support.
+Local authorities should have regard to the evolving guidance Commissioning for Better Outcomes that was co-produced by the Department of Health and Social Care, ADASS,LGA together with provider representatives and people with lived experience of care and support.
 This guidance is intended to support peer review and self-assessment of local authority commissioning, and represents a practical approach that underpins the themes of the Care and Support Statutory Guidance (2016).